-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Not

-Submitted
+Submitted Used

 C8A SAT or ACT Х

-C8A ACT only х
+C8A ACT only

-C8A SAT only Х
+C8A SAT only

-C8A SAT and SAT Subject Tests or х
+C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only x
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):